 Enter influencers with their unique personalities and niches with a loyal community.
 They act as digital word-of-mouth on steroids, or more appropriately, on megaphones.

-Influencers are a very powerful marketing tool but it is a high risk, high reward model.
+Influencers are a very powerful marketing tool but it is a high-risk, high reward model.

 Non-fluencers vs Influencers

 Having a big social media following does not immediately mean that an individual is already an influencer.
 People who are “internet famous” may just be non-fluencers.
 Creating content as their hobby or their creative passion.
-What separates them to influencers is just one word.
+What separates them from influencers is just one word.
 REVIEWS.

 Talking about products or services that can be purchased is already a form of marketing.
 Remember, influencers influence their followers to buy or not buy a certain product or service.

-Influencer having sponsors have polarizing effects on their followers.
+Influencers having sponsors have polarizing effects on their followers.
 They could be congratulated for “making it” or be accused of being a sellout.
 Followers could also be scared that content made by their influencer would be influenced by the businesses they are promoting.

 Having business relationships also provide complications for businesses.
 Some receive backlash because of choosing a specific influencer.
-Consumers can also have influence by sharing displeasure on social media and spreading it.
+Consumers can also influence by sharing displeasure on social media and spreading it.
 Consumers value brand fit and authenticity.

 These relationships resemble an entangled web.
 Companies need influencers to market to consumers.
 Consumers trust influencers to give an honest review of a product.
 Influencers need sponsorships to keep on pumping content to their followers which are consumers.